bigseainc/gravityforms-hubspot/readme.txt

 * Tracking Analytics can be included in footer, if requested

 == Upgrade Notice ==

+= 1.1 =
+Vital change.
+Fixes the ability to create new connections.

 = 0.7 =
 Introduces oAuth.
 Highly recommend switching to oAuth (preferred by HubSpot)